Knapp's relational development model: Integration

 Once each individual feels confident, through their various intensification efforts, that mutual affection has been confirmed, the couple may begin to transition into the integration stage of their relationship.
-In addition to bonding, the integration stage makes up maintenance stage of a relationship.
+In addition to bonding, the integration stage makes up the maintenance stage of a relationship.
 During this stage, the couple is fused and elements of their respective social identities, such as friends, belongings, and living spaces, are now shared.
 Other verbal and nonverbal manifestations of the integration include the couple seeing their relationship as special or unique in some way, the exchange of "trophies" for the other to wear or display, and potentially similarities in manner, dress, and verbal behavior can be seen.
 Today, another indicator of integration can be seen on social media sites where partners can be seen in each other's profile picture.
 Additionally, the exclusive commitment each partner has for the other is generally solidified in this stage through even deeper self-disclosure and revealing of secrets, sex, and discussion of future plans.